LinuxAtDuke/Intro-To-Linux/README.md

 **Opening and Saving**

 In order to open most files in a UNIX system, you just type the name of the editor you wish to use, and then follow with the filename.
 To save, most of the editors have a write out function as defined in the Useful Keys section above.

+**Comparing Files**

+**cmp**

+This is a program that will tell you whether two files are different, and tell you the location of the first difference.

+**diff**

+This is a program that will point out lines that are different if you have two files, or copies of the same file and want to see what the differences are.

+*Useful Flags:*

+    -y    Displays contents side by size and points out differences.
+    -u    Displays "unified" differences (differences surrounded by context, and denoted by a "+" or "-" at the start of the line.
+    -q    Only displays that they are differently quickly.
+    -b    Ignore extra lines or whitespace.

+**Command Output Redirection**

+Redirection can be used to take the output of a command and write it into to a file instead of standard output (the terminal).
+There are two types of file redirection, one for overwrite and one for append.

+    >    a single arrow is used to create a file, or overwrite the contents of an existing file if necessary good for sanity checks, many people will have a program that writes out a new file with a specific output and check back against it

+    >>   a double arrow is used to append to an existing file, very useful for logs, or continuing records so you can just add lines to the end

+In this example, we use the `df` command to show the disk usage for the user's home directory and saves the output into a file called my_quota.txt:

+    [user@compute ~]$ df -h ~ > my_quota.txt
+    [user@compute ~]$ cat my_quota.txt
+    Filesystem      Size Used Avail Use% Mounted on san01a.dept.duke.edu:/vol/central_sata/data
+    4.7T 2.7T 2.0T 58% /nfs/central

 **File Extensions**